Display advertising is only as effective as the way you use it. Always ask yourself these five questions before launching any new display campaign.

 When you start an advertising campaign, ask yourself who your different audiences really are and which of their characteristics are most relevant for a given campaign.
 There are a lot of audience targeting capabilities available, especially with display advertising, and using them effectively requires them to be clearly identified for each of your audience segments.

 3. “Where does my audience spend time online?”

 With a well-planned audience targeting strategy in place, you can implement a broader mix of contextual websites and apps into your campaign.
 Most of us spend a majority of our time online outside of our personal trade or profession.
 We read the news, check the weather, read emails, watch sports recaps, and shop online.
 Expanding your contextual reach creates more opportunities to be in front of your target audiences.
 By carefully combining audience and contextual targeting tactics, you will reach your target segments with greater frequency, density, and control.

 Given that users spend 69% of their media time on smartphones, advertisers often need a media plan that reaches users across multiple devices.

 Don’t forget to consult your campaign goals and consider the user experience.
 If your direct response campaign is designed to drive visitors to a website that hasn’t been optimized for mobile devices, you might want to exclude mobile device targeting from that campaign.
-On the other hand, if you’re running an awareness campaign, you may want run ads on mobile devices anyway, since your goal is to simply expose your ad/message to your audience.
-Regardless of the circumstances, it’s best to target devices that neatly align with your key campaign objectives.
+On the other hand, if you’re running an awareness campaign, you likely want to run ads on mobile devices in the same scenario, since your goal is to engage with your audience across the devices they use.
+Regardless of the circumstances, it’s best to target devices that align with your key campaign objectives.

 5. “What does a successful campaign look like?”